Senthuran100/ReactCovid19/README.md

 This is a Application to view the Covid19 Status in World Wide.

-After Cloning the project please execute th below command.
+After Cloning the project please execute the below command.

 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 - Navigate to /home(http://localhost:3000/home) to get the overall numerical picture.